-- 16. The prospects for countries such as the GDR, Czecho-slovakia and Hungary seem none too good at the moment.
-The recent rise in the real cost of raw materials and fuel, added to the existing structural problems of scarce labour, the obligation to direct trade, and to some extent production, into politically determined channels, the lack of flexibility in the system which, again for political reasons, cannot easily be changed, constitute a serious burden.
+16. The prospects for countries such as the GDR, Czechoslovakia and Hungary seem none too good at the moment.
+The recent rise in the real cost of raw materials and fuel, added to the existing problems of scarce labour, the obligation to direct trade, and to some extent production, into politically determined channels, the lack of flexibility in the system which, again for political reasons, cannot easily be changed, constitute a serious burden.
 In these circumstances, it is going to be difficult to maintain let alone improve the standard of living.
-The recent practice of raising wages without commensurately increasing the supply of consumer goods has merely exacerbated the latent discontent. - 17.
-Under these circumstances it is likely that the Soviets, wishing to avoid serious problems and to support the local national leaders in Eastern Europe, will not take the fullest advantage of their economic superiority: by contrast, they will doubtless call for a greater degree of submission to Moscow's politico-ideological line. - 18.
-The crisis throughout the West has clearly dampened demand for Eastern Europe's goods.
-On the other hand the Soviets can now more confidently proclaim the advantages of integration within the socialist area, even to the extent of making out an economic case for East European investment in Soviet development areas on the grounds that this would secure them both the necessary raw materials and a market for their manufactured products.
+However, it can be assumed that the local leaders will be fully supported by the Soviets in doing their utmost to avoid overt social discontent.